Prajwaliscoding/llm-inference-gateway/docs/production-deployment.md

 - **Autoscaling:** HPA, 2 to 6 replicas on CPU
 - **Access control:** IAM Roles for Service Accounts (IRSA), no static AWS credentials in the cluster
 - **Observability:** `kube-prometheus-stack` via Helm, custom `ServiceMonitor`, Grafana public via its own Ingress
-- **Frontend:** React app on Vercel, entirely separate from the AWS infrastructure, stays live regardless of backend state
+- **Frontend:** React app on Vercel, separate from the AWS infrastructure

 ![EKS cluster Active](images/eks-cluster-active.png)